BenLu910/SAS-Projects/README.md

 ![SAS Viya](https://i.imgur.com/B1dMRKv.png)

 ## Project 2
-Needless to say the process from project 1 was very tedious.
-My manager also asked me to create reports that could be refreshed daily.
-For my second, I setup the infrastructure for a data pipeline so I can get data that is consistently updated.
+Needless to say the process from project 1 was very tedious and not reproducible.
+My manager asked me to create reports that could be refreshed daily.
+For my second project, I setup the infrastructure for a data pipeline so I could utilize data that is consistently updated.

 ### Developing SAS Code to Access Defects the SAS/SHARE Server
 * Began learning and practicing SAS with Programming Essentials 1 and 2.